Andrea Rost

-Andrea Rost (born June 15, 1962) is a Hungarian lyric soprano.
+Andrea Rost (born 15 June 1962) is a Hungarian lyric soprano and politician.
 She has performed in leading roles with the Vienna State Opera, La Scala, the Royal Opera House, Opéra National de Paris, the Metropolitan Opera and the Salzburg Festival.
 The year 1997 saw the release of her first solo recording, Le delizie dell’amor, featuring arias from bel canto, Verdi and Puccini operas.

 Biography

 Andrea Rost was born in Budapest.
 She graduated from the Liszt Ferenc Academy of Music as the pupil of Zsolt Bende.
 She was still a student with a scholarship from the Budapest Opera when she sang Juliette in Gounod’s Romeo et Juliette at the Budapest Opera House in 1989.